-If your product scores, recommends, or decides things that affect people's jobs, finances, health, or education, the EU now classifies it as high-risk AI — that means you need mandatory documentation, human oversight, bias testing, and an audit-ready system, by August 2, 2026.
+If your product ships across the EU and scores, recommends, or decides things that affect people's jobs, finances, health, or education, the EU now classifies it as high-risk AI.

 The deadlines are not theoretical